What is a Behaviour Support practitioner?

 A Behaviour Support Practitioner creates individualised strategies for people with disability that are responsive to the person’s needs, in a way that reduces and eliminates the need for the use of regulated restrictive practices.

-A behaviour support practitioner is considered suitable to undertake behaviour support assessments (including functional behavioural assessments) and to develop behaviour support plans that may contain the use of restrictive practices. split into four categories based on experience.
+A behaviour support practitioner is considered suitable to undertake behaviour support assessments (including functional behavioural assessments) and to develop behaviour support plans that may contain the use of restrictive practices.
 Practitioners are broken down into four levels; core, proficient, advance and specialist.

 What we offer (including our registered NDIS categories):

 LiveBig is registered for the following NDIS category for behaviour support:

 |Registration Group Name||Support Category No.||Support Category Name||Support Item No.||Support Item Description|

 |Behaviour Management Plan Including Training in Behaviour Management Strategies||11||Improved Relationships||11_023_0110_7_3|